adobe-type-tools/fontlab-scripts/TrueType/README.md

 ### `outputTTHints_coords.py`
 _FontLab menu name: **Output TrueType Hints\_coords**_
 Like `outputTTHints.py`, but instead of point indexes, point coordinates are written.
+This script can be useful in the case that a TTF-VFB file has been created without the `convertToTTF.py` script (for instance directly from FontLab).
-This script can be useful in the case that a TTF-VFB file has been created without the `convertToTTF.py` script (for instance directly in FontLab).
+Since `convertToTTF.py` makes some outline corrections (e.g. fixing double points, which FontLab will write) the resulting TT outlines might not perfectly match the FontLab exported TT-outlines, and therefore point indexes won’t match.
-Since `convertToTTF.py` makes some outline corrections, those outlines might not perfectly match the previous conversion.
-Basically, this is an attempt to save any hinting work that needs to be used in this workflow.
+Basically, the coordinate option is an attempt to save any hinting work that already has been done before using this workflow.
-The data is written to a `tthints` file.
+The output data is written to a `tthints` file.

 This script imports `outputTTHints.py` as a module and therefore needs to be in the same folder.